Houdini 22.0 Nodes Geometry nodes

 How it works internally

-An understanding of what the node is doing internally may help you use the node’s options and output.
-In technical terms, this node computes a global parameterization over the input geometry and extracts a quadrilateral mesh by tracing integer grid lines in the parameterization.
+Understanding the node internally may help you use the options and output.
+In technical terms, this node computes a UV parameterization over the input geometry and extracts a quadrilateral mesh by tracing integer grid lines in the parameterization.
+The UV parameterization needs to have special relationships across the UV seams so the integer grid lines line up across these cuts.

 • Internally, the node builds a direction field, representing the edge flow directions across the surface.
-This is a rough draft for how the edges will be laid out in the output, before any constraints are applied.
+This is a rough draft for how the edges are in the output before any constraints are applied.
 Areas where the directions in the field are parallel to integer lines in the global parameterization will come out as smooth, regular quads.

 You can visualize the field by turning on Field in the node’s operation toolbar at the top of the viewer.

-• The entire surface can’t be smooth.
-At some point, different flows will run into each other, and there will be points on the surface where the surrounding directions converge, diverge, or cross.
-These are called singularities.
+• The entire collection of edge flows can’t be smooth.
+At some point, different flows will run into each other and there will be points on the surface where the surrounding directions converge, diverge, or cross.
+These are called singularities and an example is only three or five quadrilaterals meet at a vertex.

 You can visualize the singularities by turning on Field singularities in the node’s operation toolbar at the top of the viewer.